Finite actions and asymptotic charges at null infinity for any spin: Structure of the on-shell action

 where (see \ref{app:NoetherI})

 is the Noether two-form, and where square brackets denote antisymmetrization over the enclosed indices, with no overall normalization factor.
 This can also be cast in the equivalent form

-Therefore, eq.~\eqref{eq:Noether2} implies that, on shell, the bilinear \eqref{bilinear} is symmetric in its arguments up to the divergence of an antisymmetric tensor (which we shall refer to as a corner term) when $\psi = \delta_\epsilon \phi$:
+Therefore, eq.~\eqref{eq:Noether2} implies that, on shell, the quantity \eqref{bilinear0} is symmetric in its arguments up to the divergence of an antisymmetric tensor (which we shall refer to as a corner term) when $\psi = \delta_\epsilon \phi$:

 This property will be important in the renormalization of the on-shell action discussed in sect.~\ref{sec:renormalization}.